ljacobsson/evb-cli/docs/dlq-handling.md

 Now all you need to do to make your failed events durable is to add an `OnFailure` destination to your function.
 Note that this function could be triggered by any asynchronous event source.

+Note that [extra cost](https://aws.amazon.com/eventbridge/pricing/) for archiving applies and should be considered if you have an environment passing vast amounts of events to the OnFailure destination.

 ## Replaying failed events
 EventBridge replays lets you replay archived events between two datetimes against either all rules or specified ones.
 This works great if the archived events match the original event pattern and is suitable to recover from total downtime due to a dead third party service for example, but what if you have a mission critical target function that over the past 3 hours has handled 10 million invocations with a 1% error rate. then you don't want to rerun _all_ 10 million events only to reprocess the 100K faulty ones.

 In this scenario we want to create a replay of _only the erroneous_ events.
 However when replaying from the `OnFailure`-archived events, the event body looks different and won't match the target rule's event pattern.
 What we want to invoke the function with is the `$.detail.requestPayload` object.
 This is the result of any input transformations made by the original target.

 ![sqs-redrive](assets/archive-replay1.png)

 _Illustration of the event pattern mismatch_

 What we need is another rule with the same target function, but with a different event pattern and input path: